 This is a loan against your property, but one towards which you make no repayments.
 Instead, the loan taken out is interest only, and is usually repaid when the property is sold.There are things to consider with a lifetime mortgage such as higher interest rates and a reduced inheritance.

 The Mortgage Hut can Help Find Mortgages for Older People

 The type of mortgage that would be suitable for you will depend on your individual circumstances including your age, how much you are looking to borrow and the size of your deposit.
 It’s not easy getting a mortgage as an older person but with the right access to specialist mortgages it is possible.
-For advice on getting a mortgage as you get older, speak to one of our expert advisers who will be able assess your situation and talk you through your options.
+For advice on getting a mortgage as you get older, speak to one of our Mortgage Adviser who will be able assess your situation and talk you through your options.